Rick45/quick-arr-Stack/README.md

 ![Sonarr Deluge configuration](img/SonarrDelugeConfig.png)

 Enable `Advanced Settings`, and tick `Remove Completed` in the Completed Download Handling section.
-This tells Sonarr to remove torrents from deluge once processed.
+This tells Sonarr to remove torrents from Deluge once processed.

 `Indexers` is the important tab: that's where Sonarr will grab information about released episodes.
 This will be automatically configurated by [Prowlarr](#setup-prowlarr)